Streikin/Lottery-Simulator/README.md

 balls_amount: in a real lottery there are different balls to set the lottery outcome, the same here.
 You can simply set the amount of balls used in this simulation.
-The tries needed for winning increase drastically with every ball and the execution time too.
+The tries needed for winning increase drastically with every ball and the execution time as well

-max_number_amount: this sets the max amount of numbers on every ball.
+max_number_amount: sets the max amount of numbers on every ball.
-The higher, the longer the execution time.
+Higher values increase the execution time

-lotteries_amount: this is basically how often your lottery should be done.
+lotteries_amount: this sets how often your lottery should be done.
 If you set it on five for example, it will do five lotteries and calculate the avg tries at the end.

-print_intermediate_results: sets if you want to print the results of every lottery or if you just want the avg results.
+print_intermediate_results: True: prints the results of every lottery | False: just prints the avg tries at the end
 Its recommended to turn this on, but it will always increase the execution time.

-**How the code works:**

-The code will generate two random combinations of balls each time which need to be equal to continue.
-When the combinations are equal, the tries get printed if (print_intermediate_results) is true or if it's just a single lottery.